 Location is a significant factor when booking your hotel in Bohol.
 Bohol has a range of accommodations catering to different types of travelers.
 There are luxury resorts as well as budget accommodations concentrated mostly in Panglao Island, Anda, and the capital Tagbilaran City.

 Panglao Island is the top beach destination in Bohol.
 It is located southwest of mainland Bohol and east and south of Cebu.
 The Panglao is connected to Bohol's main island by the Suarez Bridge and Gov. Borja Bridge.

-The New Bohol International Airport is in Panglao Island, so booking your hotel in Panglao would be very convenient.
+The New Bohol International Airport is in Panglao Island, so staying at hotels in Panglao would be very convenient.
 There are several attractions in Panglao Island itself.

 Panglao has a land area of 91.12 square kilometers (35.18 sq mi).
 It comprises two municipalities: Dauis and Panglao.
 The famous Alona Beach and Dumaluan Beach are located in the municipality of Panglao.

 Another fascinating attraction on the island is the Hinagdanan Cave in Dauis.
 Additionally, Balicasag Island and Pamalican, both popular destinations to try island hopping in the Philippines and explore Bohol diving spots, are close to Panglao Island.

 Alona Beach is the most famous and commercialized beach in Panglao.
 Alona Beach boasts white sand and azure waters.
 Its beachfront is lined with coconuts, shops, and beach resorts.
 You can find several hotels and restaurants in Alona Beach.

 Aside from swimming, there are lots of water activities you can do at Alona Beach.
 You can go snorkeling, scuba-diving, island-hopping, dolphin-watching, and kitesurfing.

 The Alona House Reef is a popular diving site thanks to the variety of colorful sea creatures, including lionfish, clownfish, and frogfish, that call it home.

 Balicasag and Virgin Island are also near Alona Beach.
 You can go on a Balicasag island tour to get a chance to see sea turtles.
 Virgin Island is an unspoiled sandbar that’s perfect for Instagram-worthy photos.